Online Conflict Tip Toolbox

 A process used to explore a spectrum of possible alternatives to problem solve or deal with conflict, including informal and formal measures.

-Identifying and providing contact information about services available to assist the visitor with the resolution of their concerns.
-Regarding referrals internal to the college, upon a visitor’s request or with the visitor’s permission the ombuds may facilitate the connection of the visitor with a service provider.
-The ombuds shall not assist in making external connections.
+Identifying and providing contact information about services available to assist a visitor with the resolution of their concerns.
+Regarding referrals internal to the college, upon a visitor’s request or with the visitor’s permission the ombuds may facilitate the connection of a visitor with a service provider.
+The ombuds cannot assist in making external connections.

-A process whereby the ombuds gathers information to help a visitor understand policies or processes in a way that provides factual non-evaluative information to support the visitor in making informed decisions about potential options.
+A process where the ombuds gathers information to help a visitor understand policies or processes in a way that provides factual non-evaluative information to support a visitor in making informed decisions about potential options.

 Administer and Interpret the Conflict Dynamics Profile (CDP) 360 and Individual Assessments

-The 360 version adds to personal perception the perception of 8-10 additional individuals whom the visitor identifies and invites.
-The assessment is competed online in less than an hour total.
+The CDP-360 version includes personal perception and the perceptions of 8-10 additional individuals whom the visitor identifies and invites.
+The assessment is competed online in less than an hour.
 The assessment is scored externally by Eckerd College.

 The ombuds is certified to review results with visitors who decide to use this resource.
-Visitors will receive a development guide when they meet with the ombuds to review the results of the assessment.
+Visitors will receive a development guide to review the results of the assessment.
 This is an excellent resource for individuals who recognize a need to work on their conflict response and management skills.

 A process initiated by a visitor asking the ombuds to serve as an intermediary between parties to a dispute.
 In such a process, the parties do not have direct contact with each other.

 Mediated (Facilitated) Conversations